 Do you plan to collect dahlia seeds from your garden?
 Have you got any more good tips on harvesting dahlia seeds?
 Let’s chat in the comments below – we love hearing from you!

-Also, feel free to check out our Google Web Story on Saving Dahlia Seeds!
+Also, if you want to learn how to save dahlia seeds super fast, feel free to check out our Google Web Story on Saving Dahlia Seeds!

 09.26.22 – Edited to increase spacing and add link to Georgia Extension.
 Also added some pretty dahlia seeds to try.

 05.15.23 – Updated to add a photo and update the text a bit.